 Depends on what type they are.
 Carnivorous (examples – trout, perch, and bass) require a feed that has high levels of protein (45 – 50%).
 Omnivorous fish (examples – tilapia, bluegill, koi, and catfish) require a lower protein feed (typically 32% protein).
 Younger fish require more protein […]

-In an aquaponic system, the fish feed one of the most important inputs.
+In an aquaponic system, the fish feed is one of the most important inputs.
 There is a direct relationship between the feed going into the system and the growth of your plants.
-Think about it: You add feed into the system, the fish eat the feed and produce ammonia, bacteria convert ammonia into nitrates, the plants […]
+Think about it: You add feed into the system, the fish eat the feed and produce ammonia, bacteria convert ammonia into nitrates, the […]

 Yes, we like to refer to this as “Fish Cycling,” meaning you will be monitoring the health of your fish population while simultaneously growing the nitrifying bacteria population.
 Adding the fish before the bacteria does come with some additional challenges, so see our post on Cycling With Fish for special considerations […]